steinim/maturity_model_blogpost/content.md

 TECHNOLOGY
 ----------

 The transformation must also be supported by the best technology.
-“Enterprise” infrastructure that can only be configured via a GUI and which promises to solve all your problems just doesn’t cut it.
-One must choose each technology carefully and put together a stack which best suits your specific needs.
-Open source technologies are easier to configure, to script, and they are a lot easier to understand (!).
+“Enterprise” infrastructure that promises to solve all and that only can be configured via a GUI just doesn’t cut it.
+One must choose each technology carefully and put together a stack that best suits your specific needs.
+Open source technologies are often easier to configure, easier to script, and a lot easier to understand (!).
 When your stack is put together in a “loose” fashion it is easy to replace one part with another when something better comes along.

 QUALITY ASSURANCE
 -----------------